KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/css-guide/class-and-id.md

 title: Class and ID
 ---

+## Overview

-In this chapter, we are going to
+In this step, we are going to

 - Learn how to use **class** and **id** for css styling target